StefanosMissin/MyThesis/README.md

 # MyThesis
-This is a repo of my Master's Thesis
+This is a repo of my MSc Diploma Thesis

+# Title
+Web App for Smart Home Tracking